South Sacramento Neighbors Catch Suspected Catalytic Converter Thieves In The Act

 The sheriff’s office says you don’t know if a suspect has a weapon, how they’ll respond to your actions and the public doesn’t have the training for these situations.

 “I mean, there wasn’t much we could do.
-It happened within a few seconds and they were gone,” Banar said.
+It happened within a few seconds and they were gone,” Daniel said.
 “Picking up the phone wasn’t the first thing on my mind.”

-The Sacramento County Sheriff’s Office says the first thing to do is call 9-1-1 and not to step into a situation like that.MORE NEWS: Sun City Lincoln Hills Proposed Ban of Electric-Assist Bikes Faces Backlash
+The Sacramento County Sheriff’s Office says the first thing to do is call 9-1-1 and not to step into a situation like that.MORE NEWS: 'I’m Not Dead!'
+Sacramento Mom Denied Stimulus Money, Tax Returns, Because IRS Says She’s Dead

 The neighbor whose catalytic converter was stolen said his part is insured.